De Grey Rooms: Design

 The building was designed by the architect George Townsend Andrews.
 It was intended to be used as a ballroom, concert hall, and for meetings.

 It is two storeys in height, with a basement below, built in brick and with a cement-rendered front elevation in a neo-classical style.
 There are seven large windows on the front, with a carriageway beneath the left one.
 A narrow balcony on the first floor is bordered by iron railings, and there are larger railing at ground level.

 History and use

 The building was used for military social events initially.
 During the Second World War and afterwards the ballroom was used for public dances.

-In the early 2000s the ground floor was used as a tourist information centre for York.
+In the early 2000s, the ground floor was used as a tourist information centre for York.
 On 31 March 2005, the De Grey Rooms were purchased from the City of York Council by the York Conservation Trust in order to "preserve the buildings for posterity as significant repairs and renovations were required to be carried out".
 The Trust leased it to York Theatre Royal, who used some of it for storage of costumes and sets.
-The building closed in March 2020 during the COVID-19 pandemic in England.
-The site was again used by the Theatre to host rehearsals in 2022.
+The building closed in March 2020 during the COVID-19 pandemic.
+The site was again used by the theatre to host rehearsals in 2022.
 The cast of The Bone Sparrow rehearsed in a bubble before the premier in February 2022.